pamoroso/dandegui/README.md

 (main-program *window-stream*)
 ```

 Function `OPEN-WINDOW-STREAM` creates a new window with title supplied by`:TITLE` and returns the associated output stream which output functions can print to.
-Like any other open stream, the value of `OPEN-WINDOW-STREAM` may be closed when no longer in use, for example with `CLOSE`
+Like any other open stream, the value of `OPEN-WINDOW-STREAM` may be closed when no longer in use, for example with `CLOSE`.

+### Demos

+The file `GUIDEMO` provides sample code to demonstrate the features of DandeGUI and how to use them.

+To run the demos first load the file with `(LOAD 'GUIDEMO)`, which is not necessary to compile.
+If the compiled file `DANDEGUI.FASL` isn't already loaded `GUIDEMO` will load it assuming it's in the same directory or somewhere in the load path.

+`GUIDEMO` exports the following functions from the `GUIDEMO` package.

+#### `SQRT-TABLE &OPTIONAL N` [function]

+Displays in a new text window a table of the square roots of the integers up to `N`, or a default value if `N` is not supplied.

 ### API reference